audunmb/Nordskogen/Nordskogsmonster.md

 ### Skoddemøya
 Similar to Huldra, in that she appears as a beatiful elf woman, the skoddemøy won't attempt to lure anyone into it's waters.
 Rather shw will attack fiercly anyone that enters near it.
 Appearing in a thin mist, she dances on the water often seemingly clad in gold, silver and jewels.

+### Elvedrage
+An dragonlike creature found in rivers near the Dragon mountain, often near hot springs.
+It may attack anything along the shores, dragging into to the river where it is consumed nearly whole.

+### Storskall
+A turtle found in the lakes, rivers and sometimes in mire, ranging from the size of a fox to the size of a large horse.
+Some claim that they can talk, but orks eat them and use their shells to create shields, armour and other kinds of plating.

+# Other people in the forest:

+### Gammalkråke (Elder crows)
+Large crows that talk are common in Nordskogen, and they are also known further south where they are popular with farmers as they keep other crows away from the crops.
+They are very secretive about their origins, but it is believed to be somewhere in Gammalskogen.
+They claim to be like regular crows, only older.
+Most peoples in Nordskogen as such consider all crows to be people.
+As crows they never stop growing, and some may be as large as a small goat, though most only appear as large crows.
+Most crows only stay in the same place for a few years, before they fly away.
+Presumably they fly to somewhere else, and sometimes they talk about places they've lived before.
+Exactly how old the crows can get is part of their secret, and maybe centuries old crows live somewhere in Gammelskogen.

+###Gammalkorp
+Similar to the gammalkråke, but a raven, and less common outside Gammalskogen.

+###Gammalørn
+Enormous eagles who also can talk, they are sometimes seen in Gammalskogen, though they seem to live high up in the northern mountains.

 ## Riser